SEO is a complicated topic, right? It’s true that SEO is difficult but it’s not rocket science.

 5. Start using the right SEO tools

 If you want faster results with SEO, then you need to get access to the right tools.
-Here’s a list of some of the best SEO tools shared by SEO experts.
+Here’s a list of some of the best SEO tools recommended by by SEO experts.

-Over the past 3 years, we’re using one SEO tool which is SEMrush mostly for doing every SEO related task from keyword research to backlink analysis.
-If you’re looking for an all in one SEO toolkit, we highly recommend you to give a try to SEMrush.
-Here are few features you can grab from SEMrush.
+Over the past 6 years, we’re using one SEO tool which is Semrush mostly for doing every SEO related task from keyword research to backlink analysis.
+If you’re looking for an all in one SEO toolkit, we highly recommend you to give a try to Semrush.
+Here are few features you can grab from Semrush.

 - Keyword research as it gives you a ton of metrics such as volume, related keywords, CPC value and so on